shinimol1983/opennms-tutorials-1/session4/Exercise-4-3.md

 ![alt text](../session4/images/alarmlistwithsituation1.png "Figure alarmlistwithsituation1.png ")

-And the details of the `situation` will also list the `related alarms` which are linked to the `situation` and also the events which have created and/or changed the `situation`.
+And the details of the `situation` will also list the `related alarms` which are linked to the `situation` and also the `situation events` which have created and/or changed the `situation`.

 ![alt text](../session4/images/alarmlistwithsituation2.png "Figure alarmlistwithsituation2.png ")